bethanyalicehall/routes-of-europe-MS1/testing.md

 ## CSS validator
 I inputted code into the W3C validation service, initially this brought up two errors
-- Text-shadow format was not correct, I decided the text shadow of the text over the hero image was not neccessary so removed that.
+- Text-shadow format was not correct, I decided the text shadow of the text over the hero image was not necessary so removed that.
 - Font weight value was incorrect, I had used 200px instead of 200.
 - Once these errors were corrected no further errors were found.